 Evaluated against interactive-entertainment-specific requirements: latency, emotional expressiveness, lipsync support, engine SDKs, concurrent scale, and per-character economics.

-Best for: Studios and interactive media companies that need #1 voice quality, lipsync integration, engine SDKs, and the full infrastructure stack to deploy AI characters at scale.
+Best for: Interactive media and roleplay teams (character chat, AI Game Masters, live streaming assistants) that need top-ranked realtime voice quality, character consistency, and the full infrastructure stack to deploy AI characters at scale.

 Pros: